What is the Online Teaching Institute?

 Can I participate on my own schedule?

-The Online Teaching Institute will take place entirely online and mostly asynchronously, with the opportunity for participants to attend a synchronous kick-off meeting and by-appointment consultations with the institute’s facilitators.
+The Online Teaching Institute takes place entirely online and mostly asynchronously, with the opportunity for participants to attend a synchronous kick-off meeting and by-appointment consultations with the institute’s facilitators.
+If you were not able to attend the Institute and would like access to the Moodle site, please contact project coordinator Maria Ocando Finol at email@example.com.

 How will faculty’s experiences and practices inform the Institute’s design?